der3k-j/user-access-management-lab/README.md

 # User Access Management & Security Lab

 ## Overview
-This project simulates a basic enterprise IT environment where users, roles, and access controls are configured using Linux.
+This project simulates a basic enterprise IT environment where Linux-based user access control, role-based permissions, and security policies are implemented and tested.

 ## Tools Used
 - Ubuntu Linux